coursetable/ferry/README.md

 The crawler scripts are structured as follows:

 - `/data`: Data files output by scraping and preprocessing.
-This folder is a private submodule because it contains course evaluations..
+This folder is a private submodule because it contains course evaluations.
 - `/docs`: Documentation on how the crawler works.
 - `/ferry`: The primary crawler module.
 Besides the main scripts for database import after crawled files have been fetched and preprocessed, this module contains the following folders:
   - `/ferry/crawler`: Scripts for crawling Yale's various course information sites.